handl/handl.github.io/faq/index.md

 ---
 ##Syncing between devices

-### The Chrome extension will not sync with my iOS device
+### The Chrome extension will not sync with my iOS device:

-1. On your iOS device, tap into the sidebar menu
+1. On your iOS device, tap into the sidebar menu.
-2. Tap into **Settings**
+2. Tap into **Settings**.
-3. Scroll all the way down and tap into **Cloud Account**
+3. Scroll all the way down and tap into **Cloud Account**.
 4. Log out of the Chrome extension and log in again the same way you did on the iOS device.
 If the Account Type is "Google", log back into the chrome extension by tapping on Sign in with Google.
 If the account type is Email/Password, log back into the Chrome exntension by entering your email address and password in the text fields that Handle provided.

 ##Email